D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Fundamentals/Maxwell's equations.md

 [^1]: For correctness' sake, the charges themselves only *align* with the polarization, but don't move much.
 If they did all actually move to the surface, we'd be working with [[conductor|conductors]] and not with polarized [[dielectric|dielectrics]].
 Still, this alignment motion is sufficient to produce a small current.

 [^2]: Of course, Galilean relativity would still debate that the speed of light cannot be a universal speed limit since it can always be summed with the speed of the [[frame of reference]] (at least in an inertial frame), thus always being able to achieve a faster speed by just changing perspective.
 Of course we now know this is wrong, but this problem is about *mechanics*; *electromagnetism*, on the other hand, was always right.

+[^3]: In practice, it actually isn't, not just because that would be physically impossible but because Ohm's law is a rather high-level approximation and starts to break down around the mean time between [[electron]] collisions, which is $\tau_{C} \simeq 10^{-14}$.
+Coincidentally, this is also the order of magnitude of time it takes for charges to redistribute.
+The *actual* theory of conduction is a lot more complicated; see for instance [[Ideal crystal#Electronic structure]] for a quantum-mechanical approach for crystalline solids.